Caring for your silver is easier than you may think. For most of your silver, the simple solution is to use it!

 To polish your silver, we recommend Wrights/ Weiman Silver Polish.
 (It has been called both at different times.)
-It is non- abrasive and has tarnish inhibitors.
-It is fine for everyday use.
+It is non-abrasive and has tarnish inhibitors.
+It is excellent for everyday use.
 Wrights/ Weiman Silver Cream is mildly abrasive and good for tougher jobs.
 The Silver Cream is the pink paste which comes in a tub that is widely available in supermarkets (although we usually find it cheaper at Wal-Mart).
-The anti-tarnish Silver Polish is no longer easy to find in stores, but easy to find online.
+The anti-tarnish Silver Polish is no longer easy to find in stores but easy to find online.
 You may want to buy a 6-pack carton to keep it handy.

 Please rinse your silver carefully after polishing.
-(Polishes can be mildly corrosive to your silver if left on for long periods.)
+(Polishes can be mildly corrosive to your silver if left on for extended periods.)
 Dry with a soft cotton cloth.

 Do not use toothbrushes; they can scratch your silver.

-We do not recommend the use of liquid tarnish remover for several reasons.
+We do not recommend the use of liquid tarnish remover.

-'Dip', as it is colloquially known, will remove all tarnish so that any surface, even surfaces where we like to see patina, will be cleaned.
+'Dip,' as it is colloquially known, will remove all tarnish so that any surface, even surfaces where we like to see patina, will be cleaned.
 This gives fancy silver an overall bright, white look with no depth or clarity of design.
-We highly discourage this.

 The use of lacquer on silver has gone in and out of fashion over the years.

 On the positive side: Lacquer is inert and does not harm silver.
-It is fairly clear and covers the silver with an airtight seal so it does not need to be polished.
+It is reasonably clear and covers the silver with an airtight seal, so it does not need to be polished.

 The negatives include: Silver doesn't develop its rich patina under lacquer.
 Over time lacquer degrades.
 It turns yellow.
 Conservators say modern lacquer will not yellow, but they were saying that 25 years ago and that lacquer is now changing color.
-(In fact, we recently saw some silver that had been lacquered during the seventies that had developed a rose colored hue.
+(In fact, we recently saw some silver that was lacquered during the seventies that had developed a rose-colored hue.
 That was funny looking silver!)
 As lacquer degrades and gets used, it is prone to cracking and chipping.
 This means black areas develop on otherwise white (or yellow) silver, making it look unsightly.

-While lacquer can be helpful in certain museum settings where curators and conservators can control things, it makes little sense for most collectors.
+While lacquer can be helpful in specific museum settings where curators and conservators can control the process, it makes little sense for most collectors.

 The biggest problem most collectors face with lacquer is that it takes a skilled silversmith to prepare the silver and lacquer it, and it takes caution when removing it.

 So often, fine antique silver winds up with an unskilled silversmith whose goal is to make it look new again.
 And that is how silver gets ruined.
-Polishing to 'make new' removes the patina, color and surface that makes each piece so special.
-If you lacquer your silver, what happens when it goes to its next owner?
-Who knows what they will do.
+Polishing to 'make new' removes the patina, color, and surface that makes each piece unique.
+If you lacquer your silver, what happens when it goes to its next owner - who knows what they will do?
 If you do lacquer your silver, make a plan so that it is treated well when it is time to remove or re-lacquer it.
 Or have the lacquer correctly removed before you deaccession your piece or collection.

 Gilded silver, which has a thin layer of gold applied to the silver, should not need much polishing since gold does not easily tarnish.
-Because this layer is thin, you should be careful polishing.
+Because this layer can be tiny, you should be careful about polishing.

 Polish as little (and as lightly) as possible using only nonabrasive polishes.
 Tiffany's 1894 Blue Book suggests gently rubbing gilding with an ammonia moistened linen cloth when occasionally necessary.

-Gloves are fine to use for light polishing or cleaning.
+Gloves are excellent to use for light polishing or cleaning.
 We use them to remove fingerprints at shows and for other light polishing jobs.

 Use your bobeches!
 Bobeches, or nozzles, are the (usually) removable receptacles on the top of your candlesticks or candelabra where you place the candles.
 When putting candles in your holders – remove the bobeche, place the candle in it, then place the bobeche back in position.
-This greatly reduces stress on the holder.
-Not doing this is the foremost cause of broken candelabra arms.
+This significantly reduces stress on the holder.
+Not doing this is the chief cause of broken candelabra arms.